RayBenefield/Forge-Dev-Kit/feature-requests.md

    do is to keep track of the exact player you are working on.
 If you setup a player as a VIP, it would be nice to be able to store that Player's ID in a Number channel, and then reference it in a Filter.
+ - **[Action Filter] This:Labels ALL** - For configuration sake for re-usable prefabs it would be amazing helpful to have an action filter that would handle things based on whether the object matched ALL of the labels, not just one of the labels on the current object.
+This would allow us to create combination based prefabs for when an object is both labeled as an Objective AND an Zone for instance.